DSST / Human Resource Management

 Corporate Social Responsibility and Sustainability: CSR has to do with the steps that a corporation takes to assess and take responsibility for the effect that the company has on the environment and society.
 Sustainability is when a company is aware of its responsibilities to stakeholders and is not only concerned with its own profits and financial gains.

-Correct Answer: D. a compressed workweek
+Correct Answer: B. a compressed workweek

 Explanation: Employees can choose their own schedule through a compressed workweek schedule.
 For example, an employee can work for 10 hours a day and take three days off in a week, or they can complete their required hours in fewer days and take other days off.

-Correct Answer: A. A lockout
+Correct Answer: B. A lockout

 Explanation: During a conflict between labor/employees and employers, if the employer shuts down the workplace and labor is not allowed to work, this is called a lockout.
 This is done to pressurize employees to agree with the terms set by the employers.
 When several employers take a lockout action together, this is known as a joint lockout or shutout.

-Correct Answer: D. A third-country national
+Correct Answer: B. A third-country national

 Explanation: When a company opens a branch in another country (known as the host country) it has three staffing s:; • It can hire from the home country (home-country national strategy; the employees are called expatriates); • It can hire from the host country (host-country national strategy); • It can hire a third country national (third-country national strategy); such employees are called third country nationals